tarantool/doc/sphinx/book/box/box_introspection.rst

     Since ``box.info`` contents are dynamic, it's not possible to iterate over keys with the Lua ``pairs()`` function.
-For this purpose, ``box.info()`` builds and returns a Lua table with all keys and values provided in the package.
+For this purpose, ``box.info()`` builds and returns a Lua table with all keys and values provided in the submodule.

-    :return: keys and values in the package.
+    :return: keys and values in the submodule.
     :rtype:  table

     **Example:**